qhadron/vim/README.md

 ### Plugins

-A list of plugins can be found at `$location/plugins.vim`
+A list of plugins can be found at `plugins.vim`

-Plugin mappings and configurations are found at `$location/plugin_configs.vim`
+Plugin mappings and configurations are found at `plugin_configs.vim`

 ### Mappings

-A list of mappings (plugin-independent) can be found at `$location/mappings.vim`
+A list of mappings (plugin-independent) can be found at `mappings.vim`

 ### Customizations